 Balance sheet shareholders’ equity

-Shareholders’ equity represents the residual interest in the company’s assets after deducting liabilities.
+Shareholders’ equity is the remaining value in the company’s assets once liabilities have been deducted.
 It consists of:

-• Retained earnings: Retained earnings are the accumulated profits or losses of the company that have not been distributed to shareholders as dividends
+- Retained earnings: Retained earnings refer to the company’s accumulated profits or losses that have been kept within the business rather than paid out to shareholders as dividends.

 With all of these components in mind, it should be impossible for the balance sheet to ever be unbalanced.